dkharazi/oldnotes/etl/04_hadoop_hdfs.md

 - Microsoft Azure

 ## HDFS
-- HDFS is apart of the Hadoop ecosystem
+- HDFS is part of the Hadoop ecosystem
 - HDFS can be used as a standalone dfs from the Hadoop ecosystem
 	- Example: We can use Spark as a computing engine and HDFS as our storage
 - HDFS is a distributed file system designed to run on commodity hardware